Some Leaders demonstrate enduring inspirational leadership

 Two facts deserve special notice about Pope John Paul II, Mother Teresa, Mahatma Gandhi, Nelson Mandela, and Martin Luther King, Jr. The first is their ordinary beginnings.
 The second is their creativity.

 Nothing in their parental background or upbringing gave indications that these 5 inspirational leaders would become global icons in their lifetime.
 But, they did.
-These leaders rose to fame and “stardom” not by reason of inherited, elected, or appointed positions they occupied.
+These leaders rose to fame and “stardom” not because of inherited, elected, or appointed positions they occupied.
 Nor by force, propaganda, intimidation, or cajolement.
 But by consistently living and exuding values that deeply or compellingly attract other people to them.

 Booker T. Washington defined “creativity” as doing ordinary things in extraordinary ways.
 These inspirational leaders were not “rocket scientists,” by any stretch of the imagination.
 By their total and unalloyed commitment to mundane, everyday human concerns, they awakened in people qualities we all have.
 Although often, do not seem to realize that we have those abilities.
-By the things they said and did, and by the way they lived, worked, and related with other people, they stirred and brought out the best in people everywhere.
+By the things they said and did, and by the way, they lived, worked, and related with other people, they stirred and brought out the best in people everywhere.

 In summary, their enduring inspirational leadership was followed by millions of people around the world.
 Not because of who they were.
 But because they presented humanity with everyday economic, social, and political challenges and causes.
 The pursuit of which gives meaning and significance to people’s lives.